Spain’s Mediterranean coast has long attracted British, Dutch, and Scandinavian tourists, as well as those seeking a permanent move abroad.

 2. Gibraltar Border Towns

-Gibraltar is well-known as the British Overseas Territory carved out of Spain at the mouth of the Mediterranean.
+Gibraltar is well known as the British Overseas Territory carved out of Spain at the mouth of the Mediterranean.
 This popular tourist destination and sales-tax-free shopping haven can be delightful to visit.
 However, the cities on the Spanish side of the frontier have the flavor of border towns everywhere.
-The largest of them, Algeciras, is the 16th busiest port in the world.
-From there, ferries cross the strait to and from Tangiers in Morocco as well as the Spanish enclaves of Ceuta and Melilla in Africa.
+The largest of them, Algeciras, is the 16th-busiest port in the world.
+From there, ferries cross the strait to and from Tangiers in Morocco, as well as the Spanish enclaves of Ceuta and Melilla in Africa.
 Travel on these ferries is perfectly safe.
-However, the fact that Africa is just 65 miles from Algeciras encourages traffic in many types of contraband such as drugs and illegal immigration from Sub-Saharan Africa.
+However, the fact that Africa is just 65 miles from Algeciras encourages traffic in many types of contraband, such as drugs, and undocumented migration from Northern and Sub-Saharan Africa.

 Gibraltar’s commercial focus on online gambling and banking that offers international tax shelters adds to a somewhat unsavory atmosphere.
-As a tourist destination, these elements do not pose a problem, but maybe you wouldn’t want to live there.
-Although as an expat, you probably would not be involved in anything questionable, almost any other destination in Spain would be completely worry-free.
+As a tourist destination, these elements do not pose a problem, but you might not want to live there.
+Although, as an expat, you probably would not be involved in anything questionable, almost any other destination in Spain would be completely worry-free.